Living Curriculum

 Dr. Melissa Gingrich

-Dr. Melissa Gingrich earned her B.S. in Cellular and Molecular Biology at the University of Arizona and her Ph.D. in Neuroscience at Emory University.
-After graduate school, she worked in clinical studies at the University of Virginia.
-Dr. Gingrich has been with Cambridge since its inception and helped build and design the science program; she has taught almost all levels of science classes here in 2nd through 12th grades.
-This year Dr. Gingrich begins her 13th year of teaching at Cambridge in the Neuroscience Seminar class.
-She enjoys spending time at the beach and on the trails with her husband Brenden and their three children, Samuel (19), Benjamin (17), and Elizabeth (14).
+Melissa Gingrich earned her B.S. in Cellular and Molecular Biology at the University of Arizona and her Ph.D. in Neuroscience at Emory University.
+After graduate school she worked in clinical studies at the University of Virginia.
+Mrs. Gingrich helped design the science program at Cambridge starting in 2008.
+She has taught all levels of science classes here in 2nd through 9th grades and taught Neuroscience Seminar for seniors.
+Mrs. Gingrich took on the Upper School Principal role in 2018.
+She is glad to serve the faculty and students of the upper school as we grow in knowledge and wisdom together.
+She enjoys spending time at the beach and on the trails with her husband Brenden and their three children, all of whom are K-12 Cambridge graduates!

 Mr. Jeffrey Yoder